 This 1,000-page book is worth every page (or minute if an audiobook).
 Based on massive research (I can’t imagine how much time put into it!)
 Chernow really challenges the typical stereotypes many have of the father of our country.
 Many see Washington as a godlike unemotional figure.
 While his exploits are not understated, you see that he was person of deep beliefs, passions, and one who truly put his country above himself.

 “Chuck Norris has already been to Mars; that’s why there are no signs of life.”
 Autobiography of Chuck Norris.
 ‘Nuff said…

 Psychologists Stephen Goldbart and Joan DiFuria have worked with clients of all backgrounds, including billionaires.
 They developed the Affluence Intelligence Quotient (AIQ), a test to see how affluent and happy you truly are.
 They give a step-by-step program to help you raise you AIG so you feel more wealthy, fulfilled, and get to enjoy life more.

 Napoleon Hill 3-Book Set: Think and Grow Rich, The Law of Success, Grow Rich!
 With Peace of Mind

 Napoleon Hill’s books are probably the most widely read books on success and wealth.
 He wrote them after interviewing over 500 of the richest people in the world.
 Even though the books were written over 80 years ago, his words still stand true today!

 The Righteous Mind

-As many know, I have a strong interest in politics.
-This book describes how psychology and morality affect people’s view on politics and religion.
+As many folks know, I have a strong interest in politics.
+This book describes how psychology and morality affect people’s views of politics and religion.
 He talks about why people vote in certain ways, and that much of the differences we have are less about ideology, but more about moral psychology.
-This helps you understand where both liberals and conservatives come from, and that there is more common ground that we think.
+This helps you understand where both liberals and conservatives come from, and that there is more common ground than we think.